langit/jael/brief.rst

 Use .<ID> to access (read/write) an instance/class member (field or method) in a method.
-Referring to a class member by "class.ID" is also OK.
+Define a class member in any method via ".ID@class=value".
 When not shadowed, instance methods defined in the class scope can also be referred to by simple name (via scoping rule).
 But instance methods defined in super classes can only